What is XHTML? (click any heading below to return here)

 Avoid markup for font and color changes, underlining, bolding, italicizing

-written material into XHTML containers that describe its
+written material into HTML containers that describe its

 sample code, lists, and so on are the familiar